Anomaly detection policies in Defender for Cloud Apps

 Suppression type Description System Built-in detections that are always suppressed.
 Tenant Common activities based on previous activity in the tenant.
 For example, suppressing activities from an ISP previously alerted on in your organization.
 User Common activities based on previous activity of the specific user.
 For example, suppressing activities from a location that is commonly used by the user.

-Impossible travel, activity from infrequent countries/regions, activity from anonymous IP addresses, and activity from suspicious IP addresses alerts don't apply on failed logins.
+Impossible travel, activity from infrequent countries/regions, activity from anonymous IP addresses, and activity from suspicious IP addresses alerts don't apply on failed logins and non-interactive logins.

 Scope anomaly detection policies